NadavT/gauss_stylization/readme.md

 - Press the 'space' key to start stylizing the model (will make the selected number of stylization iterations from the slider).
 - Press the 'z' key to reset the stylization to the initial model.
+- Press the 's' key to save the stylized model to a file.

 ### Notes